Maximizing Hypertrophy with Effective Good Mornings

 Programming and Frequency

-When integrating Good Mornings into a training program, it’s essential to consider frequency and overall programming structure.
-Typically, performing Good Mornings 1-2 times per week can yield optimal results without overtraining.
-It’s important to allow adequate recovery time between sessions since this exercise places significant stress on the posterior chain.
+When integrating Good Mornings into a training program, consider frequency and overall programming structure.
+Typically, performing Good Mornings 1-2 times per week is a reasonable frequency for most, allowing for adequate recovery since this exercise places significant stress on the posterior chain.

 Pairing Good Mornings with complementary exercises such as squats or deadlifts can create a well-rounded lower body workout.
-In terms of programming, Good Mornings can be included in various phases of training—whether it’s hypertrophy-focused or strength-oriented.
-For hypertrophy phases, higher repetitions (8-12) with moderate weights may be beneficial, while strength phases may call for lower repetitions (3-6) with heavier loads.
+In terms of programming, Good Mornings can be included in various phases of training—whether hypertrophy-focused or strength-oriented.
+For hypertrophy phases, higher repetitions (8-12) with moderate weights may be beneficial, although hypertrophy can also occur across a broader rep range when sets are challenging.
+Strength phases may call for lower repetitions (3-6) with heavier loads.

-Additionally, incorporating accessory movements that target similar muscle groups can enhance overall development and prevent imbalances.
+Additionally, incorporating accessory movements that target similar muscle groups can enhance development and minimize imbalances.

 Common Mistakes to Avoid